younhash/News-For-Developers/README.md

 ## Priority Matrix

 Include a full list of features that have been prioritized based on the `Time and Importance` Matix.
+- Forms
-- forms
+- submit button
 - Getting an API response
-- Search through an API
+- Search through an API perhaps limit it to JavaScript and few other technologies
-- Getting top news
+- Getting top 10 news (newest)
+- Div boxes for the headliners or thumbnail
+- Event listener to catch the submit
+- Links for related resources
+- Image banner if not big text with style

 ## API Data Sample